egillanton/yesno_ice_phones/README.md

 <!-- ⛔️ MD-MAGIC-EXAMPLE:END -->

 ## 1 Introduction
-A modified version of the [Kaldi-ASR yesno](https://github.com/kaldi-asr/kaldi/tree/master/egs/yesno) example project adjusted for Icelandic and for multiple speakers.
+A modified version of the [Kaldi-ASR yesno](https://github.com/kaldi-asr/kaldi/tree/master/egs/yesno) example project adjusted for Icelandic, for multiple speakers, and finally, it has to use phone-based model instead of wrod based-model.

 ## 2 The Dataset